GPUNexus/HIP/docs/how-to/hip_porting_driver_api.rst

 Driver Entry Point Access
 =========================

 Starting from HIP version 6.2.0, support for Driver Entry Point Access is available when using CUDA 12.0 or newer.
 This feature allows developers to directly interact with the CUDA driver API, providing more control over GPU operations.

-Driver Entry Point Access provides several opportunities:
+Driver Entry Point Access provides several features:

 * Retrieving the address of a runtime function
-* Requesting per-thread default stream version
+* Requesting the default stream version on a per-thread basis
 * Accessing new HIP features on older toolkits with a newer driver

 Address retrieval
 -----------------

-The function ``hipGetProcAddress`` can be used to obtain the address of a runtime function.
+The ``hipGetProcAddress`` function can be used to obtain the address of a runtime function.
 This is demonstrated in the following example:

 .. code-block:: cpp